 Information must be gathered to determine if our methods are working towards achieving our objectives.

 Methods

-6.1 Meet the Act's requirement to report on Council's administration of the Policy on Dogs and its dog control activity by publishing an annual report.
+6.1 Meet the Act's requirement to report on Council's administration of the Dog Control Policy and its dog control activity by publishing an annual report.